Alejoarteaga17/Recechat/README.md

 - Camila Vélez
 - Alejandro Arteaga

-For running this project you'll have to install these libraries and execute these commands
+For running this project you'll have to install the libraries and execute these commands
  '''
-    pip install pandas
-    pip install numpy
-    pip install nltk
-    pip install spacy
+    pip install -r requirements.txt
     python -m spacy download en_core_web_sm
-    pip install scikit-learn sentence-transformers tqdm pandas numpy
  '''